miRackModular/ImpromptuModular/README.md

     * 0-127: midi-like numbered levels, mapped to 0V to 10V or -5V to 5V on the CV2 outputs;
     * Notes: same as 0-127 but rescales the CV2 outputs to semitones.

 * **CV IN and CV2 IN**: These inputs can be used for programming the sequencer from external sources.
-The CV2 IN inputs are located in the Foundry **expansion module** (this is a separate module labeled \"FOUNDRY-X\").
+The CV2 IN inputs are located in the Foundry **expander module** (this is a separate module labeled \"FOUNDRY-X\").
 When a trigger is sent to the WRITE input, the states of the inputs is written into the sequencer at the current step/sequence.
 Unconnected inputs are ignored.
 When planning a project, all sequences that are to hold chords must have the same sequence numbers across all tracks.
 AUTOSTEP automatically moves to the next step in the sequence when a write occurs.
 The TRACK CV input has been extended to allow ALL tracks to be selected, and unless all tracks are selected, writing via CV inputs is now only done in the currently selected track.
-A button located in the expansion module allows the writing of CV IN only, CV2 IN only, or both.
+A button located in the expander module allows the writing of CV IN only, CV2 IN only, or both.

 * **CLK RES / DELAY**: Settings for clock resolution and clock delay.
 The clock resolution allows [advanced gate types](#advanced-gate-mode-ps) to be used, and functions similarly to that found in the PhraseSequencers.
 In Foundry however, when using only one clock source, clock resolution also effectively functions as a clock divider, provided the gate types required are compatible with the multiple chosen; clock resolution can thus be used to slow down the clocks of certain tracks compared to others.
 Clock delay is used to delay the clock of a track by a given number of clock pulses (0 to 99).
 When clock resolutions above 1 are used, the clock can be delayed by fractions of a step.
 For example, with a clock resolution of 4 and a clock delay of 1, a track will be delayed by one quarter of a step.
 A reset must be performed in order for a new clock delay value to take effect.
 Clock delay should not be used in conjuction with the TKA run modes in sequences and songs.